f4exb/sdrangel/Readme.md

   - Make the low cutoff frequency of the SSB filter variable so it can be used for CW also.
   - NFM demodulation without using atan and smooth squelch with AGC suppressing most clicks on low level signals and hiss on carrier tails.
 Only useful modulation comes through.
   - Added working WFM demodulation.
 Optimized for no atan2.
-  - OsmoSDR and GNURAdio plugins removed from the build as they have too many bugs that are too difficult to correct
+  - OsmoSDR and GNURadio plugins removed from the build as they have too many bugs that are too difficult to correct
   - New plugin for BladeRF interfacing libbladeRF directly
   - Corrected the nasty audio band resampling bug preventing use of sample rates that are not power of 2 multiples of 48kHz.
 This was because the resampling ratio was calculated with an integer division instead of a float division.
   - As a consequence of the above added more interesting values for the available sampling rates of the BladeRF plugin